FieldRobotEvent/Virtual_Field_Robot_Event_21/competition_environment/README.md

 * Edit your containers/images until you are happy with this.
 * Once you are happy, either upload your container image to hub.docker.io and let the adjudicators know,
   * or dump your image to a tarball with ./dump_my_container.sh <num>

+# Example robot tutorial
+This is not a tutorial on docker, but instead is focused on how to implement your robot in our docker environment.
+When you want to know more about docker we recommend you to search for a docker tutorial.

+During this tutorial we will use the example_robot package from https://github.com/FieldRobotEvent/Virtual_Field_Robot_Event/tree/master/example_robot.
+This package contains a robot that can perform all 4 tasks of the event.
+This includes reading the driving directions for task 2, reading the location marker locations for task 3 and outputting a detection map and reading the entire field map for task 4.
+Please have a look at this package to see how all features are implemented.
+When looking at the code, also note that you can probably do better and write a robot program that can score more points.

+## Create a b_container.
+This container has all the software needed to run your robot software.
+In the folder `b_container` you find an example Dockerfile.
+This file contains all the instructions needed to build a docker image for the example robot.
+Please have a look at this file.

+In the first line, a readily made ros-melodic image is pulled from dockerhub.
+This image already contains a full installation of  Linux, Ubuntu and ROS melodic.
+After pulling this image, some more dependencies are installed.
+Note that regular linux commands are used, preceded by the `RUN` tag.
+Furthermore, the code for the example robot is pulled from github.
+Some external volumes are mounted, that are used to provide your robot with information of the map of the field and its spawning location.
+Finally the field ends in a start command.
+When starting the docker container, the command after the CMD tag is run.
+The container stays alive until this command finishes.
+So if you do not supply a command, or if the command fails to execute, your container will die.

+## Make a task specific container
+For each task you are expected to deliver a docker container.
+These containers can be completely independent of each-other.
+However, it is likely that internally you use the same container for every task, but with a different start command.
+Instead of making a completely new container from scratch, you can also just change the start command.
+To do this, follow the following steps:

+First, start the competition environment for your task, e.g. task 2 by running `bash start_competition_environment.sh 2`.
+This command will launch the a_container(simulation container) and the b_container(robot container) for task 2.
+If the b_container for this task does not exist yet, it will create one, based on the dockerfile located in `/b_container` and name this container `b_task_2`.
+However note that the dockerfile in the b_container directory ends with a launch command to start task 1.
+This is of course undesired for task 2.

+While this container is active, we can change the start CMD by running the command `bash change_my_start_cmd.sh "sh -c \"<my launch command>""` .
+To change the start command to start the example robot for task 2, use the following command: `bash change_my_start_cmd.sh "sh -c \"roslaunch example_robot_brain task_2.launch --wait –screen\""`.
+The container named b_task_2 will now be equipped with this start command.

+Now stop the competition environment by running `bash stop_competition_environment.sh 2`

+start the competition environment again for task 2 by running `bash start_competition_environment.sh 2`.

+When everything works correctly you should see that the robot starts to drive when you press the play button in the gazebo GUI.
+To see the terminal output of your robot code, run the command `docker logs fre_b_container_1`.

+## Add your custom robot model to the simulation for task 3 and 4.
+Spawning a robot from the b container in the a_container works out of the box.
+The sensors are correctly modeled and the control plugins are also correctly loaded.
+However, the visual part of the robot is not correctly loaded into gazebo because it cannot access the mesh files located on the b_container.
+This should not be a problem when your robot does not contains meshes.

+To correctly load the visual part of the robot, you need to provide these files to the a_container.
+In the `task_3` folder, there is a folder named `my_robot`.
+This folder is mounted in a_container, and the packages in this folder are added to the workspace.
+In the `my_robot` folder you have to place your robot description.
+Not the entire packages are needed, you only have to copy the pakcage.xml, CmakeLists.txt and and mesh folder.
+However the other folders may also be added.
+You can copy these files from the `example_robot_description`.
+For the example robot we also also need to copy the visual meshes from the lidar form `example_lms1xx`.
+The structure now looks as follows (an copy of a correct version of this folder is show in the `task_3_example_robot` folder):

+task_3
+|---launch
+|---map
+|---…..
+|---my_robot
+     |---example_robot_description
+          |---meshes
+          |---CMakeLists.txt
+          |---package.xml
+     |---example_lms1xx
+          |---meshes
+          |---CMakeLists.txt
+          |---package.xml

+When you want to launch task 3 for the example robot, you need to change the start command of the b_container to `roslaunch example_robot_brain task_2.launch --wait –screen`.
+How to do this is explained in the section above.

+When starting the competition environment for the example robot, you will see that the robot starts do drive.
+Afterwards, the robot will output a detection map of the field in the location `task_3/map/pre_map.csv`.

+## Submit your robot container to the organization.
+TODO

 # Tips and Hints
 * Be careful to wait for your script to wait until the rosmaster is up.
 Due to the container spawning in (almost) parallel, there's a chance that B will come up before A is completely ready.